codingupastorm/sc-docs/docs/deploying-your-first-smart-contract.rst

 Checking the bid has been stored on the test network
 -----------------------------------------------------

 Bids are persisted on each node in the network.
 You can use a Swagger call to check your bid has been stored on the test network.
 Navigate to the SmartContracts section and use `/api/SmartContracts/storage`.
 For the parameters, use the address of your deployed auction smart contract, the string "HighestBid" for the StorageKey, and Ulong for the DataType.

-Because smart contract data is propagated across the network, you can also connect to one of three test network nodes and make the call:

-`13.64.119.220:38220/swagger <13.64.119.220:38220/swagger>`_

-`20.190.57.145:38220/swagger <20.190.57.145:38220/swagger>`_

-`40.68.165.12:38220/swagger <40.68.165.12:38220/swagger>`_

-In all cases, a value of 10 should be returned.
+A value of 10 should be returned.

-To further test, you can make a second, higher bid (20 TSTRAT for example), but this time make the `/api/SmartContracts/build-and-send-call` on one of the above nodes.
-After the block containing this second bid has been confirmed, test that the highest bid has been updated on your localhost and the other two test network nodes.